aurvadahana/aurvadahana.github.io/_posts/2024-07-06-vishnu-sahasranama-bgd-1.md

 “Keśava exists everywhere having pervaded all these worlds.
 Therefore Thy name is Viṣṇu since the root 'विश्' denotes entry, i.e. 'pervasion' " [[2.3]](#f23)

+<div id="ff6r" style="position: absolute; left: -9999px;">Placeholder</div>

 The word Viṣṇu is formed by the addition of the suffix 'क्नु' to the root 'विश्' which means 'to enter'.
 The suffix 'क्नु' is added to show that the quality is ever innate in Him. (Śrīvarāha purāṇa - ) By this it is taught that this greatness of Viṣṇu is natural to Him.
-(On the question of redundancy between to first two names - ) The first name Viśvam refers to the fullness, and the second name (Viṣṇu) to pervasion.
-Therefore there is no redundance.
+(On the question of redundancy between to first two names - ) The first name Viśvam refers to the fullness, and the second name (Viṣṇu) to pervasion. [[f6]](#ff6) Therefore there is no redundance.

 <div id="tr3" style="position: absolute; left: -9999px;">Placeholder</div>